solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     psql -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -U s2admin -d airbnb
     ```

-2. Run the following commands to create the tables and import the data to the server.
+2. Run the following commands to create some temp tables and import the JSON and CSV data to the server.
 Notice the usage of `json` files to do the import using the `COPY` command.
 Once into a temporary table, we than do some massaging:

     > NOTE: These paths are Windows based and you may need to adjust based on your environment (WSL, Linux, etc)